Nikkor: Nikonos

+The original Nikonos system introduced in 1963 is a scale-focus and rangefinder system for underwater photography.
+The 1992 Nikonos RS system is an underwater autofocus SLR system based on the F-mount.

+Nikon S-mount

+Rangefinder camera system dating to the late 1940s which became popular with the 1951 Nikon S.

-Lenses dedicated for other cameras
+Lenses for other camera systems

 Note: In the case of the Nikkor wides, "W" just means "wide".
 Prior to approximately 1976, most Nikon lenses had a suffix appended directly after the "Nikkor" name that was used to denote the number of optical elements in the lens design.

 For example, a lens with eight elements would be marked "Nikkor-O", and a lens with eleven elements "Nikkor-UD".